How to Change Sound when plugging in an iPhone?

 Before Beginning Plug

 Finally, when we mention that the charging sound when plugging in can be changed, we mean that the desired default charging sound will only partially replace the existing one.
 The new sound you select will instead complement the charging tone.
-As a result, the unique sound you choose will play after the charging sound, that is, by default, is played.
+As a result, the unique sound you choose will play after the charging sound, which is, by default, played.
 But if you’re creative enough, you can pick or make a play music song that goes well with the default audio.

 How to Modify the iPhone’s Charging Sound When Plugging In